vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/README.md

 🎯 **1.
 True Cross-Platform Multimedia Sync Without Conversion Lag**

-- If every system (macOS, Windows, Linux, mobile) is reading the same JSON streams, and decoding multimedia in microseconds...
+- If every system (macOS, Linux, mobile) is reading the same JSON streams, and decoding multimedia in microseconds...
+- Windows users will have access via a ready-made Linux VM with JAMNet pre-installed and optimized...
 - You've completely removed the need for any binary protocol or per-platform interpreter.

 🔄 **2.
 Real-Time Collaborative Multimedia Creation**